-We are pleased to announce the Google European Doctoral Fellowship Programme for 2013.
+We are pleased to announce the Google European Doctoral Fellowship Programme for 2016.
 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
 The Google European Doctoral Fellowship Programme was created to support outstanding doctoral students doing exceptional research in Computer Science or closely related areas.
-Fellowships are available to PhD students at any stage of their research at universities chosen by Google.
-This is a highly competitive programme.
+Fellowships are available to PhD students at any stage of their research, and enrolled at universities invited to participate in the programme.
 Google will award approximately 15 named fellowships from amongst the following:

 - Google Fellowship in Human Computer Interaction

 - Google Fellowship in Machine Learning

 - Google Fellowship in Machine Perception, Speech Technology and Computer Vision